glovguy/nlok/ReadMe.md

 This script aims at detecting sentences of the second type, [though the exact distinction between these three types is up for philosophical debate.](http://plato.stanford.edu/entries/intention/)

+## Architecture Layers

+The architecture is based on the divisions Searle makes in _Speech Acts_.

+1. *Linguistic facts / utterance acts:* Facts about text itself.
+E.g. words, morphemes, sentences, etc.
+..* language.py
+2. *Propositional acts:* The content of what a speech act does.
+E.g. referring and predicating.
+..* proposition.py
+3. *Illocutionary acts:* What a speech act does.
+E.g. stating, questioning, commanding, promising, etc.
+..* illocutionary.py
+4. *Perlocutionary acts:* The effect that a speech act is meant to have.
+E.g. scaring, startling, annoying, etc.

 ## What IntentionDetection.py looks for